sazonovanton/SirChatalot/README.md

 ## Using YandexGPT
 YandexGPT is in Preview, you should request access to it.
-You should have a service account Yandex Cloud account to use YandexGPT (https://yandex.cloud/en/docs/yandexgpt/quickstart).
+You should have a service Yandex Cloud account to use YandexGPT (https://yandex.cloud/en/docs/yandexgpt/quickstart).
 Service account should have access to the YandexGPT API and role `ai.languageModels.user` or higher.
 To use YandexGPT, you need to set the `Telegram.TextEngine` field to `YandexGPT` in the `./data/.config` file:
 ```ini
 [Telegram]